Sangamon County, Illinois

-Sangamon County is a county located near the center of the U.S. state of Illinois.
+Sangamon County (Note: /ˈsæŋəmən/ SANG-ə-mən) is a county located near the center of the U.S. state of Illinois.
 According to the 2020 census, it had a population of 196,343.
+It is named for the Sangamon River.
 Its county seat and largest city is Springfield, the state capital.

 Sangamon County is included in the Springfield, IL Metropolitan Statistical Area.